Welcome to New Currency Theory and Sovereign Money

 Sovereign Money in Critical Context

-As sovereign-money reform has been gaining attention, more economists from various schools of thought have felt called upon to comment on it - mainstream commentators, Neoaustrians, demand-side Keynesians, and others.
+As sovereign-money reform has been gaining attention, more economists from various schools of thought have felt called upon to comment on it - mainstream commentators, Neoaustrians, demand-side Keynesians, and various strands of post-Keynesians.
 This provides an opportunity for clearing up misrepresentations of sovereign money.
 Continue >

 The Chicago Plan and a Single-Circuit Sovereign-Money System